Then + Now: The Cast of ‘Are You Afraid of the Dark?’

-Now: Garcia has become one of the most successful ‘AYAOTD’ cast members, going on to score a starring role on ‘Reba,’ as well as recurring parts on ‘Gossip Girl’ and ‘Royal Pains,’ to name a few.
+Now: Garcia has become one of the most successful 'AYAOTD' cast members, going on to score a starring role on 'Reba,' as well as recurring parts on 'Gossip Girl' and 'Royal Pains,' to name a few.
 She married MLB player Nick Swisher in 2010 and welcomed a daughter, Emerson Jay, in May 2013.
-After starring in the short-lived comedy ‘Animal Practice’ in 2012, Garcia currently plays Ariel on ‘Once Upon a Time' and costarred on 'The Astronauts Wives Club' in 2015.
+After starring in the short-lived comedy 'Animal Practice' in 2012, Garcia played Ariel on 'Once Upon a Time' and costarred on 'The Astronauts Wives Club' in 2015.

 Rachel Blanchard (Kristen, Seasons 1-2)

 Then: Rachel Blanchard's character Kristen was known for dressing in costume for her stories, which included 'The Tale of the Prom Queen' and 'The Tale of the Frozen Ghost.'

 Now: Blanchard's most famous role post-'AYAOTD' was as Cher in the TV version of 'Clueless.'
 In the early 2000s, she starred in several teen movies, including 'Sugar and Spice' and 'Roadtrip.'
 She also had recurring roles on '7th Heaven,' 'Peep Show' and 'Flight Of The Conchords.'
 Blanchard is still acting today and was seen in the 2012 film 'Overnight' and the 2013 TV movie 'The Surrogacy Trap.'
 She also had a role on the 'Fargo' series in 2014.